Esporles wants to curb housing prices — a municipal plan with a catch

 What is missing from the public debate

 There is little discussion about how many social housing units are actually needed and who will pay for them.
-A clear calculation is missing: registering plots is step one; step two must be a financing and construction strategy.
-Also hardly discussed is how the municipality intends to deal with owners who, for example, cannot renovate due to age, or with investors who deliberately keep properties vacant.
-Without social support measures for local owners, the initiative remains incomplete.
+A clear calculation is missing: registering plots is step one; step two must be a financing and construction strategy and consideration of small, capped projects as in the first price-capped apartments in Manacor.
+Also hardly discussed is how the municipality intends to deal with owners who, for example, cannot renovate due to age, or with investors who deliberately keep properties vacant, a problem addressed elsewhere when Palma pulls the emergency brake: Short-term rentals, party boats and hostels to disappear.

 Everyday scene from Esporles

 At the Plaça d'Esporles, around nine in the morning, cups clatter, the church bell rings and the bus line from Palma drops off a few commuters.
 Conversations revolve around rents, the neighbor who sold her flat, and young couples who have to move to the Tramuntana hinterland because they can no longer afford Palma.
-The surroundings of the small cafés provide a sober proof: the demand for affordable housing is real, not abstract — people discuss it over espresso and croissant.
+The surroundings of the small cafés provide a sober proof: the demand for affordable housing is real, not abstract — people discuss it over espresso and croissant, reflecting why Mallorca's housing crisis is no longer a marginal issue.

 Concrete proposed solutions